 Special Award Availability

 The rule that the lowest-priced saver awards are available to all partners does have some exceptions.
-Singapore Airlines offers some saver-level awards to its own KrisFlyer members that aren’t available to Star Alliance partner programs like United MileagePlus or Avianca LifeMiles.
+Singapore Airlines offers some saver-level awards exclusively to its own KrisFlyer members.
+Even if you're a member of other Star Alliance partner programs like United MileagePlus or Avianca LifeMiles, you may not be able to use those programs to book the same ticket Singapore offers.

 In this situation, a person with Singapore KrisFlyer miles might be able to book the nonstop flight from Singapore to Newark, but someone redeeming United miles might only have access to a connecting itinerary (or maybe no flights at all).
 Saver availability on the nonstop flight costs 115,000 Singapore KrisFlyer miles.

-Notice that on that same date, United MileagePlus (below) is charging 100,000 miles for a one-way, economy award — with a connection!
+Notice that on that same date, United MileagePlus (below) is charging 170,000 miles for a one-way, business class award — with a connection!
+Booking this connecting award will set you back more than the price of a nonstop Singapore Airlines flight booked with Singapore KrisFlyer.

-If you have Singapore miles, you could fly nonstop in its world-renowned business class for only 115,000 miles.
-The price difference is even more significant when you consider that both United MileagePlus and Singapore KrisFlyer are Chase transfer partners.
-If you have Chase Ultimate Rewards, it only costs 15,000 more points to upgrade to business when you make the right transfer.
-United no longer has an award chart, so the price difference might vary by date and by route, but this can give you an idea of the power of booking with different sets of miles.
+United no longer publishes an award chart, so the price difference might vary by date and by route, but this can give you an idea of the power of booking with different sets of miles.

 Elite status and co-brand credit cards can also impact award availability.
 United Airlines reserves extra award space on its own flights for MileagePlus members with elite status and non-elites who hold a United credit card.